Title 301 | Chapter 002 | Regulation 081REG

 (1)

 Denial.
-The department shall deny the issuance of a new permit, or deny a renewal of an existing or lapsed permit, and confiscate wildlife of a person who:
+The department shall deny the issuance of a new permit, deny a renewal of an existing or lapsed permit, and confiscate wildlife of a person who:

 (a)